This site is for US residents only.

 Physical therapy can help improve posture, keep joints limber, and slow the progression of muscle weakness.1

-Person kneeling in front of person in wheel chair on a blue and red background, representing occupational therapy
+Person kneeling in front of person in wheelchair on a blue and red background, representing occupational therapy

 Occupational Therapy